This 1886 Queen-Anne-Style home was originally built for Thomas Cronin.

 The Midwest's longest-running home tour

-Each home represents a different architectural style -- Gothic Revival, Cottage, Italianate, Second Empire, Queen Anne and Craftsman
+Six private residences with each home representing a different architectural style -- Gothic Revival, Cottage, Italianate, Second Empire, Queen Anne and Craftsman

 Two Michigan Avenue builings -- J. H. Cronin Store and Great Escape Stage Co.

-Eight museums are included -- Honolulu House, Marshall Historical Museum at the GAR Hall, Capitol Hill School, American Museum of Magic, U.S.Postal Service Museum, Governor's Mansion, Walter's Gasoline Museum, Calhoun County Fair Museum
+Seven museums -- Honolulu House, Marshall Historical Museum at the GAR Hall, Capitol Hill School, American Museum of Magic, U.S.Postal Service Museum, Governor's Mansion, Walter's Gasoline Museum

 Zion Lutheran Church with its Oktoberfest on Saturday